microsoft/msticpy/docs/source/extending/Queries.rst

 See :doc:`../data_acquisition/DataProviders` for more details on use of data queries.

-See :doc:`QueryEditor` for more details on the notebook Query Editor.
+See :doc:`QueryFileEditor` for more details on the notebook Query Editor.

 *MSTICPy* provides a number of pre-defined queries used by the different query providers.
 You can also